sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/hardware-requirements.md

 ### Backend recommended configuration

-This configuration is recommended as a baseline for production use to ensure a good user and operator
+This backend configuration is recommended as a baseline for production use to ensure a good user and operator
 experience:

 - 64 bit four-core Intel or AMD CPU